philipstubbs13/Bamazon/README.md

   	<img src="readme_images/department_sales.png">
   </li>
   <li><b>package.json</b>: Lists the project dependencies (third party npm packages) and their version numbers.</li>
-  <li><b>.gitignore</b>: Any file or directory listed inside this file will not be tracked by GitHub when code is committed.</li>
+  <li><b>.gitignore</b>: Anything listed inside this file will not be tracked by GitHub when code is committed.</li>
   <li><b>package-lock.json</b>: Dependency tree for the project.
 Lists all the dependencies and their versions.</li>
 </ul>

 ### <a name="dependencies"></a> Install the dependencies
 <p>The following npm packages are dependencies to the project.
 You must install these packages in the project root directory (Bamazon) to be able to use this application from the command line.</p>
-<p>After you clone the repository to a local directory, change directory to the project root directory (Bamazon) and run the following command to install the required npm packages:</p>
+<p>After you clone the repository to a local directory, change directory to the project root directory and run the following command to install the required npm packages:</p>
 <pre>npm install</pre>
 <ul>
 	<li>inquirer npm package (https://www.npmjs.com/package/inquirer) - used to prompt customers when purchasing a product, managers when adding inventory or adding a new product, and supervisors when adding a new department. </li>